dll110/dll110.github.io/_posts/2023-07-28-independent-thinking.md

 If you find yourself distrusting large groups of people, groups that are perceived to have authority, how do you develop a stable sense of reality?

 When I was sufficiently overwhelmed, I went to my close friends, and received reassurance and future insurance/assurance: the solution to this problem is friends.
-Not just any good friend, but friends that are good at critical thinking in a way that you admire (What if you have bad taste in what is good taste?).
+Not just any good friend, but friends that are good at critical thinking in a way that you admire (what if you have bad taste in what is good taste?<sup>1</sup>).
 You want friends that will be frank with you and tell you what they think (and you should try your best to adopt an attitude that makes them willing to do so).

 Things eventually got better.
 In summer 2021, a friend recommended ‘Edison as I knew him’, citing this particular passage:
 >“That bang on the table was worth worlds to me.
 No man up to then had given me any encouragement.
 I had hoped that I was headed right, sometimes I knew that it was, sometimes I only wondered if I was”.